rock-core/tools-roby/roby/task_relations/dependency.md

 :success is a success event __and__ that :stop without :sucess is an error (as, once :stop is emitted, :success becomes unreachable)

-In both cases, a {rdoc_class: ChildFailedError} exception is generated.
+In both cases, a `ChildFailedError` exception is generated.
 In the first case, the failure point is the event generator that is unreachable.
 In the second case, it is the event that triggered the failure.
 In both cases, the explanation field contains the Roby::EventConstraints::Explanation object that